MegaDevs/WhyMCA/README.md

 We developed a social intrusion decection system.
 Steps:

-.
-A thief passes by a sensor connected to an Arduino, connected to an Android device .
-The sensor notifies the Android that snaps pictures of the walking robber .
-Pictures are uploaded to a remote server, where an animated GIF of the thief is created .
-The GIF is published on the victim's Twitter account .
-By means of Tropo APIs:
+* A thief passes by a sensor connected to an Arduino, connected to an Android device
+* The sensor notifies the Android that snaps pictures of the walking robber
+* Pictures are uploaded to a remote server, where an animated GIF of the thief is created
+* The GIF is published on the victim's Twitter account
+* By means of Tropo APIs:
-	o phone calls are performed to the victim's neighbours to alert them o SMSs are sent to other people, notifying them of the theft and asking for help .
-The victim's receives a push notification on his/her iPhone.
+	* phone calls are performed to the victim's neighbours to alert them
+	* SMSs are sent to other people, notifying them of the theft and asking for help
+* The victim's receives a push notification on his/her iPhone.
 He can then open the application to see the pictures of the robber.

 Licence